 Ana: How do you select the materials you use?

 Masaba: It’s an organic process.
 We do silk and cotton.
 It depends on which kind of fabrics work for which printing technique.
 We do focus on that.

 Ana: How would you benchmark Indian fashion industry globally?

 Masaba: I don’t think that the world has realized the potential of India yet as a fashion destination.
 But we would emerge among the top five players in terms of buying power in the upcoming years.
 Whatever the impression of India about fashion in the world was, it has moved far ahead.
-Thanks to the internet, it is prudent to know what is happening globally in fashion industry and world leaders in fashion needs to understand the importance of India, not just as a manufacturing market but also as a buying market.
+Thanks to the internet, it is prudent to know what is happening globally in the fashion industry and world leaders in fashion need to understand the importance of India, not just as a manufacturing market but also as a buying market.
 If you want value for money, India is the place.

 Ana: Tell us about your few favorite projects that you did?

 Masaba: I designed the line of shower gels for Fiama Di Wills, which was my first time in Product designing.
 Secondly, I started the line for kids wear which is something very close to my heart.
 It is something which I am really good at and enjoyed doing it.